n3m3s7s/softimo/README.md

 If You want to know what Soft is doing You can enable its logging system; Soft will dump every step and even some server side info such as "post-optimization" output result;

-**Warning**: please keeps logging disabled on a production server since You don't want wasting time writing/reading the file system;
+**Warning**: please keeps logging disabled on a production server since You don't want Soft wasting time writing/reading the file system on every request;

 When logging is enabled, a new log file will be automatically created on a daily basis;